abik11/tips-tricks/Cordova.md

 ```

 ## Tools
 Cordova is a nice platform but sometimes may cause you many different problems.
-Working with it can be much easier if you will use appropriate tools to build or debug apps.
+Working with it can be much easier if you will use appropriate tools to build or debug apps, for example if you will build Cordova apps with Visual Studio.

 ### Debugging in Chrome
 ->Enable debugging mode in the device, plug to the PC and run the app
 ->Go to `chrome://inspect` in Chrome<br />
 ->Click **inspect** under your app

+### Webpack Task Runner Explorer
+If you use Webpack in your project, it is recommended to install **Webpack Task Runner Explorer**.
+It allows you to easily manage webpack configuration files through Visual Studio.
+You can even bind webpack files before build.<br />
+If you use **node-sass** you can encounter the following error: `Missing binding (...)
+Node Sass could not find a binding for your current environment`.
+In such case go [here](https://github.com/sass/node-sass/releases), find the appropriate binding file, download and paste it in the path that is shown in the error message.

 ### List connected devices
 If you cannot debug your app on the device, first make sure that it is seen by adb.
 In the command line go to the directory where adb is installed and run `adb devices`, for example: